MoreGallery MoreGallery 1.x Example Galleries Using MoreGallery with Isotope.js

 Regardless of how you’ve downloaded Isotope, upload it to a location on your server.

-In your template or footer/scripts chunk, include the script:
+In your template or footer/scripts chunk, include the Isotope script and initialize it:

 <script>